cycle/docs/architecture/limitations.md

 ## MyISAM
 It is not reliable to use Cycle with MySQL MyISAM engine as it does not support transaction which can guarantee the recovery from persisting errors.
 Use InnoDB engine instead.

+## Cascade = false
+Please note that turning cascade option off completelly disables realtion `store` sequence.
+This makes uni-directinal relations useles, only use this option if relation is concidered "read-only".